CLIENT ACCOUNTS

 Given the restrictions and complexity of many state plans, some business owners may want to take a more active role by considering traditional retirement plan alternatives.
 Many traditional retirement plans were designed specifically to create a comfortable retirement for employees at a low cost with a minimum amount of employer involvement.

-A couple of factors may encourage small employers to take a close look at sponsoring their own retirement plan.
-First, employers starting their first-ever retirement plan may qualify for a federal tax credit up to $5,000 a year to defray startup costs.
+• First, SECURE 2.0 Act of 2022 incentivizes startup plans.
+Employers starting their first-ever retirement plan may qualify for a federal tax credit up to $5,000 a year to defray startup costs.
 The credit can be used for up to three years after the plan’s launch.
-Second, plan costs have been steadily declining for more than a decade.
+Additionally, employers with up to 100 employees will be eligible for a credit for contributions on behalf of employees, up to a per-employee cap of $1,000.

 Depending on the state program, the following arrangements might be preferable: